Healthy Japanese Sweets To Keep An Eye Out For

 Kuzu (くず)

-Another amazing ingredient that’s considered a superfood by many is black sesame.
-In eastern holistic health, black sesame seeds are considered warming to the body which is really important for healthy blood circulation.
+Another amazing ingredient that many consider a superfood is black sesame.
+In Eastern holistic health, black sesame seeds are considered warming to the body, which is really important for healthy blood circulation.
 They’re also high in fiber, vitamin B, iron and magnesium.

 Soybeans (大豆)